alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ## 12. Scaling

 ### Task
-Scale up an application and configure Horizontal Pod Autoscaling `hpa`
+Manually scale up an application and configure Horizontal Pod Autoscaling `hpa`

 ### Requirements
 * Manually set the replicas to 2